-The CELC model is computationally expensive requiring thousands of trajectory calculations thereby prohibiting its use in large-scale and complex ecological models.
+The CELC model is computationally expensive, requiring thousands of trajectory calculations, thereby prohibiting its use in large-scale and complex ecological models.
 Hence, what is currently lacking is a simplified dispersal model that retains the main mechanisms in CELC (or other complex turbulent transport models) but also preserves the simplicity of phenomenological models.
-Recently-proposed phenomenological models such as the 2Dt (Clark et al. 1999) and mixed Weibull (Higgins et al. 2003a; Higgins and Richardson 1999) provide good description of LDD via fat-tails that are typically absent in Gaussian or simple negative exponential distributions (Kot et al. 1996; Turchin 1998).
-However, they require dispersal data for calibration thereby preventing their general use for any new species and environmental settings.
+Recently proposed phenomenological models, such as the binomial Student t-test (2Dt; Clark et al. 1999) and the mixed Weibull (Higgins and Richardson 1999; Higgins et al. 2003b), provide good descriptions of LDD via fat tails that are typically absent in Gaussian or simple negative exponential distributions (Kot et al. 1996; Turchin 1998).
+However, they require dispersal data for calibration, thereby preventing their general use for any new species and environmental settings.
 A fast analytical solution based on a mechanistic approach thus has the decisive merit of combining the major advantages of the two modeling approaches while avoiding their major disadvantages.
 Additionally, it will provide the means to extrapolate from the commonly measured dispersal distances near the source (or near-field dispersion) to LDD or escape probabilities from the canopy.
 The latter are much more difficult to measure.
-Furthermore, because the parameters of such model - seed terminal velocity, seed release height, and wind conditions - are easily interpretable and measurable, such an analytical mechanistic model provides the means for estimating LDD essentially for any wind-dispersed species.
+Furthermore, because the parameters of such an analytical mechanistic model-seed terminal velocity, seed release height, and wind conditions-are easily interpretable and measurable, it provides the means for estimating LDD for essentially any wind-dispersed species.

-In this paper, we introduce a new analytic expression derived from a simplified 3dimensional stochastic dispersion model that retains the essential physics in CELC.
-As we shall explain below, this model converges to a Wald (or Inverse-Gaussian) distribution; hence, we call it the Wald Analytical Long-distance Dispersal (WALD) model.
-We compare the new model to two other analytical mechanistic models: the tilted Gaussian Plume and a solution to the advection-diffusion equation proposed by Okubo and Levin (1989).
+In this article, we introduce a new analytic expression derived from a simplified three-dimensional stochastic dispersion model that retains the essential physics in CELC.
+As we explain below, this model converges to a Wald (or inverse Gaussian) distribution; hence, we call it the Wald analytical long-distance dispersal (WALD) model.
+We compare the new model to two other analytical mechanistic models: the tilted Gaussian plume and a solution to the advection-diffusion equation proposed by Okubo and Levin (1989).
 The latter two models were numerically revised to partially account for the effect of leaf area density on the vertically averaged mean velocity and turbulent diffusivity.
-For simplicity, we focus on one-dimensional dispersal kernels (or cross-wind integrated models) and refer to dispersal kernels as the probability density function of locating a seed on the ground (or forest floor) with respect to a point source at a given height (i.e., "distance distribution" sensu Nathan and Muller-Landau 2000).
-If the dispersal process is isotropic, two-dimensional dispersal kernel (i.e., "dispersal kernel" sensu Nathan and Muller-Landau 2000) differs from its onedimensional counterpart only by $2\pi x$ , where x is the distance from the seed source.
+For simplicity, we focus on one-dimensional dispersal kernels (or crosswind-integrated models) and refer to dispersal kernels as the probability density function of locating a seed on the ground (or forest floor) with respect to a point source at a given height (i.e., "distance distribution" sensu Nathan and Muller-Landau 2000).
+If the dispersal process is isotropic, a two-dimensional dispersal kernel (i.e., "dispersal kernel" sensu Nathan and Muller-Landau 2000) differs from its one-dimensional counterpart only by $2\pi x$, where x is the distance from the seed source.